NaveedBuhari/Book-Review-Platform/README.md

 ## 📦 Sample Data Structures (MongoDB)
-You can manually insert data in MongoDB using the following formats:
+You can create users, add books, and post reviews directly through the platform's user interface once the project is running.
+However, if you'd like to manually insert data into MongoDB (for testing or initialization), refer to the following sample formats:

 1. 🧑 Users Collection
    ```bash